Franz Maierhofer

 Franz Maierhofer (21 December 1897 – 22 August 1943) was a Gauleiter of the Nazi Party for the Upper Palatinate and Lower Bavaria.
-He was also a member of the SS and the Wehrmacht.
-He was killed in action on the Russian Front in World War II.
+He was also a member of the Schutzstaffel (SS) and the Wehrmacht.
+He was killed in action on the eastern front in World War II.

 Early years

 The tenth child of a locomotive operator, he grew up in Regensburg.
 After high school, at the outbreak of World War I in 1914 he enlisted as a volunteer with the 11th Royal Bavarian Infantry Regiment.
 He attended officer training classes and was promoted to Leutnant in August 1916.
-In April 1917 he was wounded and taken prisoner by the French.
+In April 1917, he was wounded and taken prisoner by the French.
 He was awarded the Iron Cross, first and second class.
-He returned to Germany in April 1920, and was discharged from the service with a 20% disability.
+He returned to Germany in April 1920, and was discharged from the service with a 20 percent disability.
 He resumed his education, training as an elementary school teacher in Amberg from 1920 to 1922.
 He passed his teaching examinations in December 1922.
 In 1923 he became an assistant teacher and in 1925 he was employed as a teacher.
 In 1930 he took up a teaching position in Auerbach in the Upper Palatinate (Oberpfalz).
 He was eventually dismissed from public school service on 1 November 1932 due to his political activities.